Ghosts (American TV series)

-Ghosts is an American television sitcom adapted for CBS from the original British series of the same name by Joe Port and Joe Wiseman, who were also its showrunners.
+Ghosts is an American television sitcom adapted for CBS from the original British series of the same name by Joe Port and Joe Wiseman, who serve as the series' showrunners.
 It premiered on October 7, 2021 and was picked up for a full season that month.
 It was renewed for a second season in January 2022, which premiered on September 29, 2022.
 It was renewed for a third season in January 2023, which began filming in Montreal on December 2, 2023.
 The third season, of ten episodes, premiered on February 15, 2024.
 In March 2024, it was renewed for a fourth season which premiered on October 17, 2024.
 In February 2025, the series was renewed for a fifth and sixth season.
 The fifth season premiered on October 16, 2025.
+The sixth season is slated to premiere on October 29, 2026.

 Premise

-Married New Yorkers Samantha "Sam" and Jay Arondekar believe their dreams have come true when they inherit Woodstone Manor, a beautiful country house, from Sophie Brimble, Sam's great aunt, only to find that it is falling apart and inhabited by ghosts of people from different eras of American history who died on the property and are now bound to the area, appearing as they did at the times of their deaths, until they can reach the afterlife.
-Jay cannot see or hear the ghosts, but Sam can after a near-death experience.
+Married New Yorkers Samantha "Sam" and Jay Arondekar believe their dreams have come true when they inherit Woodstone Manor, a beautiful country house, from Sophie Brimble, Sam's great aunt.
+The two have a dream of turning the property into a bed and breakfast, only to find that the manor is falling apart.
+When Sam has a near-death experience caused by Trevor successfully moving a vase in her path to haunt the Arondekars, she realizes the property is also inhabited by ghosts.
+The ghosts are of people from different eras of American history who died on the property and are now bound to the area, appearing as they did at the times of their deaths and each with a unique power based on their life or manner of death, until they can reach the afterlife.
+Sam can now see and hear the ghosts, while Jay cannot.